Level Two - Lesson 12

 Welcome back to the level two lessons for the Star Wars™: Unlimited Judge Program!

-As always, I’m your host Jonah, and this lesson will cover the various penalties in the Master Event Document.
-Again, we’re not going to be talking about infractions, which cause players to receive penalties, but continuing to keep a broad and foundational look at how we issue penalties.
+As always, I’m your host Jonah, and this lesson will cover the philosophy of infractions and penalties in the Competitive Policy Guide.
+Again, we’re not going to be talking about specific infractions, which cause players to receive penalties, but continuing to keep a broad and foundational look at how we identify infractions, issue penalties, and consider remedies.

 As always with policy, this is an area that is continually being refined, and will grow and evolve as play also continues to evolve.
 This does make it a bit of a challenge to both learn and teach, so this is likely a lesson that will similarly evolve over time.